-On the trend of sustainable and recyclable, leading names in the fashion industry as well as small scale startups have been trialing options to rent designer clothing as opposed to buying it.
+On the trend of sustainable and recyclable, leading names in the fashion industry, as well as small scale startups, have been trialling options to rent designer clothing as opposed to buying it.
 Dress and formal wear rental has been around for a while – but could we see widespread adoption of an entirely rented wardrobe?

 Newly rolled out, Selfridges Rental allows buyers to spend a fraction of the cost on the hottest new pieces by paying for the garment per day.
 The renter can choose items from selected collections based in Selfridges, including from desirable brands like Givenchy, Off-White and Rick Owens.
 For example, one could rent a Burberry Trench coat for 4 days at £40.04 per day – getting the style without spending the RRP: £1,890.

 Startups are also seeing the potential for such a sustainable future.
 UK based startup MyWardrobeHQ has recently partnered with Harrods to make rental clothing an option to their huge customer base.
 This company has been brought into the public eye after Prime Minister, Boris Johnson’s wife, Carrie Simmons, wore a £45 rented dress for her wedding day.
 A tidy sum considering the dress retails at just under £3000.